Skip to content

 Our job is to ensure that the Adult Support and Protection (Scotland) Act 2007 is helping to support adults who might be harmed and help make them safe.

-Sub Groups of the Adult Protection Committee
+Sub groups of the Adult Protection Committee

 The EAAPC has two sub groups, both of which have Improvement/Action Plans.
 Please see these plans below: